 Butternut squash makes superb soups, casseroles, curries.
 You can also add it to mash or cook it on its own in pies and savoury tarts.

-If you are looking for more inspiration on what to cook with butternut, head over to this section which includes all my latest recipes such as my roasted butternut on toast recipe makes a tasty lunch or light dinner.⠀The bread slices are topped with homemade hummus, pan-fried spinach, and oven-roasted butternut.
+If you are looking for more inspiration on what to cook with butternut, head over to this section which includes all my latest recipes such as my roasted butternut on toast recipe below makes a tasty lunch or light dinner.⠀The bread slices are topped with homemade hummus, pan-fried spinach, and oven-roasted butternut.
 Served warm with a drizzle of harissa on top for extra flavour.
 So good!⠀

 View this post on Instagram